archzfs/archzfs/web_archzfs.rst

           packages.

 32bit support for ZFS on Linux is unstable due to inconsistencies in memory management between the Solaris kernel and the Linux kernel.
-For this reason, **the ZFS packages for Arch Linux do not yet support i686**.
-However, 32bit support will be added in the future for those brave enough to face the consequences.
-See `ZFS on Linux FAQ - 64bit`_
+See `ZFS on Linux FAQ - 64bit`_ However, users have reported on the AUR ZFS page of running ZFS with compiled 32bit packages without any problems.
+For this reason, ZFS on Arch Linux does support i686.

 The archzfs repository and packages are signed, but the key is not trusted by any of the Arch Linux master keys.
 You will have to locally sign the key and